LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [How to De-Risk a Startup](https://codingvc.com/how-to-de-risk-a-startup/)— by Leo Polovets.
 Takeaway: lists common risks and heuristics for risk mitigation and decision-making.
 States that showing is better than telling; external validation is better than personal opinion, and more data is better.
 Identifies types of risk, from product quality and recruiting to product/market fit.

+-[How to Make One of the Most Difficult Decisions as a Manager](https://medium.com/@lnetanel/how-to-make-one-of-the-most-difficult-decisions-as-a-manager-6b1a1f0d1d6a) — by Netanel Lev.
+Takeaway: Understand that leaving your job as a manager is a process with emotions involved.
+Find a mentor to guide you through the situation, have an exit plan, don’t blame other people or be blindly loyal, and trust your instincts.

 - [In 2018, Focus on Quality of Decision Over Quality of Outcome](https://hunterwalk.com/2018/01/01/in-2018-focus-on-quality-of-decision-over-quality-of-outcome/) - by Hunter Walk.
 Takeaway: "In any system with relatively low cost of failure and repeatable game scenarios, it would seem that getting the decision right is actually what matters."

 - [The 90% Agreement Rule](https://hackernoon.com/the-90-agreement-rule-36757dcc8eaa) - by Lawrence Ripsher.
 Takeaway: Ripsher asserts that "we spend 90% of our time, talking about the 10% of things we disagree on."
 This takes up time and energy.
 Instead, "[c]reate clarity (and build on) wherever there is ‘about 90% agreement’ first— then come back around and address the disagreements after."